microsoftgraph/msgraph-sdk-powershell/src/Users/beta/examples/New-MgBetaUserOutlookTaskAttachment.md

 	}
 }
 # A UPN can also be used as -UserId.
-New-MgUserOutlookTaskAttachment -UserId $userId -OutlookTaskId $outlookTaskId -BodyParameter $params
+New-MgBetaUserOutlookTaskAttachment -UserId $userId -OutlookTaskId $outlookTaskId -BodyParameter $params
 ```
-This example shows how to use the New-MgUserOutlookTaskAttachment Cmdlet.
+This example shows how to use the New-MgBetaUserOutlookTaskAttachment Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).